renaudallard/sniproxy/README.md

 DNS Resolution
 --------------

-Using hostnames or wildcard entries in the configuration requires SNIProxy to be built with [UDNS](http://www.corpit.ru/mjt/udns.html) (`--enable-dns` flag).
+Using hostnames or wildcard entries in the configuration relies on [c-ares](https://c-ares.org) for asynchronous resolution.
+DNS-dependent features such as fallback hostnames, wildcard tables, and transparent proxy mode all use this resolver.
-SNIProxy will still build without UDNS, but DNS-dependent features will be unavailable.

-When DNS support is enabled, SNIProxy spawns a separate `sniproxy-resolver` process that handles all DNS queries asynchronously.
+SNIProxy spawns a dedicated `sniproxy-resolver` process that handles all DNS queries asynchronously.
 This architecture provides:

 - **Process isolation**: DNS operations are separated from the main proxy
 - **Concurrency control**: Configurable limits prevent resolver exhaustion
 - **IPv4/IPv6 flexibility**: Multiple resolution modes for different deployment needs
 - **Custom nameservers**: Override system DNS configuration per SNIProxy instance

-**Security note**: UDNS uses a single UDP socket with 16-bit query IDs.
-It is strongly recommended to use a local caching DNS resolver (e.g., unbound, dnsmasq) to minimize exposure to DNS spoofing attacks.
+**Security note**: Run SNIProxy alongside a local caching DNS resolver (e.g., unbound, dnsmasq) to reduce exposure to spoofed responses and improve performance.

 Security & Hardening